 - How far is the geographic reach?

-- Restrictions with regards to particular groups or customers.
+- Restrictions with regard to particular groups or customers.

 - Does it protect legitimate interests?